Food Tips and Ideas

 Fresh fruit is an ideal snack.
 It’s healthy and refreshing.
 Hard fruit such as apples, pears, lychees (skin on), mandarins, grapefruit and oranges are ideal as there is lesser chance of them getting squashed in your pack.
 However, remember they are heavy, so I tend to bring no more then 2 pieces of fruit even on longer hikes.
 Apples and pears you can cut into halves or even quarters and have a piece each day.

 Baby cucumbers and cherry tomatoes are also great.
 They are refreshing and cooling on warm days.
 Stored in zip-lock bags deep inside your backpack, they will last few days.

-Biscuits, M&M’s, chocolate, Shapes, are all great little treats at the end of the day.
-Once you’ve settled down, built your overnight accommodation and cleaned the dishes after dinner, it’s nice to relax with a cuppa and a little treat.
-Bring only what you will eat stored in zip-lock bags.
+Biscuits, M&M’s, chocolate, Shapes, are all great little treats at the end of the day to relax with.
+Bring only what you will eat, stored in zip-lock bags.

-Few Jelly beans and/or snakes are good to have just in case you need bit of extra energy during the day.
+A few jelly beans and/or snakes are good to have just in case you are low on sugar.
 Place few in a zip-lock bag.

-Lemon – if you like lemon in your tea, bring bit of lemon squeeze in a little plastic squeeze bottle.
+If you like lemon in your tea, bring bit of lemon squeeze in a little plastic bottle.

 Cup a soups are great for many reasons.
-Lightweight, easy to prepare, warming on cold days, tasty and many flavours to choose from.
+Lightweight, easy to prepare, a good filler if you’re still hungry after dinner, warming in cold weather, they are tasty and there are many flavours to choose from.
 Take them out of the box and carry the sachets only to reduce weight, bulkiness and rubbish.